 Make sure to bookmark this page as we will update it every month with the new releases while also removing those movies that have left Netflix.

-Updated on January 7: Every month, movies leave Netflix, and it is sometimes hard for subscribers to keep track of what is still available to view on any given month, especially for kids wanting to watch something age-appropriate.
+Updated in June 2021: Every month, movies leave Netflix, and it is sometimes hard for subscribers to keep track of what is still available to view on any given month, especially for kids wanting to watch something age-appropriate.

 However, the good news is that we will watch it for you and update this article every month with the comings and goings, and we will have replacements for any movies that have left the service so you can find the perfect film for your kids.